-The National system for Croatia fulfils the requirements, as set forth by both UNFCCC decisions (Decision 24/CP.19 and Decision 19/CMP.1) and by the European Regulation on a mechanism for monitoring and reporting greenhouse gas emissions in the European Union and its Member States (Regulation (EU) No 525/2013.)
+The National system for Croatia fulfils the requirements, as set forth by both UNFCCC decisions (Decision 24/CP.19 and Decision 19/CMP.1) and by the European Regulation no. 2018/1999 on the management of the energy union and action in the field of climate and Implementing Regulation no. 2020/1208 on the structure, format, submission procedures and revision of information submitted by member states in accordance with Regulation (EU) no. 2018/1999 of the European.